Pre Procedure Directions

 1. Do not expose treated area to direct sunlight during the healing process.

-2. After healing use sunscreen to prevent fading and sun spots.
+2. After healing use sunscreen to prevent fading and sunspots.

 COLOR